Now you can finally connect your trusty Bose headphones to your brand new iPhone 11! or iPad Pro

 In the meantime, a third party manufacturer has stepped up to the plate and made a replacement Bose headphone cable that has a Lightning connected tip.

-This cord is made specifically to work with Bose headsets, with one end connecting to the headset itself via 2.5mm plug, and the other end connecting to your iPhone 7, iPad or iPod via Lightning connector.
+This cord is made specifically to work with Bose headsets, with one end connecting to the headset itself via 2.5mm plug, and the other end connecting to your iPhone XS or 11, iPad Pro or iPod via Lightning connector.

 The adapter cord, called “Strikeline”, made by electronics giant Scosche, has all the functions you’d expect out of a Lightning-enabled Bose headset.